mordof-work/test_environment/README.md

 If I comment those three out, this issue goes away.

-This was never a problem in Rails 4.2 (ActiveRecord/Model/Support 4.2.6), but showed up in ActiveRecord/Model/Support 5.0.2
+This was never a problem in ActiveRecord/Model/Support 4.1.5, but showed up in ActiveRecord/Model/Support 5.0.2

-To further make matters worse.
-This test environment shows the issue in BOTH 4.2.6 *AND* 5.0.2.
-Why does this work in my production code for 4.2.6?
+-To further make matters worse.
+This test environment shows the issue in BOTH 4.1.5 *AND* 5.0.2.
+Why does this work in my production code for 4.1.5?
 What could possibly make this work?
-If anyone knows what could make this behavior function, without changing this code specifically, please let me know.
+If anyone knows what could make this behavior function, without changing this code specifically, please let me know.-

+After clearing out all my gems, and reinstalling versions 4.1.5 and 5.0.2 of the three gems, the old version works again - like my actual production code does.
+I'm not sure what caused the mishap along the way.

 # Environment
 Bundler 1.14.6